-The abrupt changes in surface meteorological conditions evident in Fig. 2.5 are caused by a sequence of displacements of the CAP along the valley axis.
-To better understand these displacements, hourly surface temperature gridded analyses at ~100 m horizontal resolution are created from all available surface temperature observations using a Barnes horizontal distance weighting (Barnes 1964) of the departures of the observed temperatures from the temperature estimated for that elevation from the hourly vertical profiles of temperature described in Section 2b (Figs. 2.6-2.9).
+The abrupt changes in surface meteorological conditions evident in Fig. 2.2c are caused by a sequence of displacements of the CAP along the valley axis.
+To better understand these displacements, hourly surface temperature analyses at 100 m horizontal resolution are created from all available surface temperature observations using a Barnes horizontal and vertical distance weighting (Barnes 1964) of the departures of the observed temperatures from the temperature estimated for that elevation from the hourly profiles of temperature described in Section 2.2 (Figs. 3-6).
+The horizontal e-folding radius is 20, 10, and 5 km for three successive iterations of the analysis cycle.
+The vertical radius is held constant at 75 m.
+Variations in the e-folding radii alter the fine scale structure (e.g., fronts) in the analyses but do not substantively alter the interpretation of the results.
 The relatively dense network of temperature observations available in the SLV during this IOP reduces the sensitivity of the resulting analyses to the technique, e.g., very similar temperature analyses have been obtained for this period using a two-dimensional variational analysis technique (Tyndall and Horel 2012).

-The overall dependence of temperature on elevation is immediately apparent from the surface temperature observations and analyses in Figs. 6-9.
-For example, the string of HOBO temperature sensors along Harker's Ridge (Fig. 2.1) at 0000 UTC (Fig. 2.6a) transitions from low temperatures (blue shades) in the valley to much higher temperatures on the western slopes of the valley (yellow and orange shades) before again dropping at the upper reaches of the Oquirrh Mountains (blue shades).
+The overall dependence of temperature on elevation is immediately apparent from the surface temperature observations and analyses in Figs. 3-6.
+For example, the string of HOBO temperature sensors along Harker's Ridge (Fig. 2.1) at 0000 UTC (Fig. 2.3a) transitions from low temperatures (blue shades) in the valley to much higher temperatures on the western slopes of the valley (yellow and orange shades) before again dropping at the upper reaches of the Oquirrh Mountains (blue shades).
 Prior to 0000 UTC, the temperatures in the lowest elevations of the SLC were nearly uniform (not shown).

-The first CAP displacement in the valley is evident at 0000 UTC, where the leading edge of the CAP is shifted northward, forming a roughly east-west frontal zone (Fig. 2.6a).
-Warm air (5-10° C) and southerly winds penetrate to the surface to the south of the front, while cold air ( $\sim$ 0° C) and northerly winds are present to the north.
-This initial CAP displacement is reversed over the next two hours (Fig. 2.6 b, c) as the CAP edge advances southward at the lowest elevations, eventually abutting the Traverse Mountains to the east of the Jordan Narrows.
+The first CAP displacement in the valley is evident at 0000 UTC when the leading edge of the CAP shifts northward, forming a roughly east-west frontal zone (Fig. 2.3a).
+Warm air (5-10° C) and southerly winds penetrate to the surface to the south of the front, while cold air (0° C) and northerly winds are present to the north.
+This initial CAP displacement is reversed over the next 2 hs (Fig. 2.3 b, c) as the CAP edge advances southward at the lowest elevations, eventually abutting the Traverse Mountains to the east of the Jordan Narrows.
 The southwest corner of the valley remains out of the CAP at that time with southerly flow continuing over the Traverse Mountains in that region.

-A second northward CAP displacement is initiated at ~0300 UTC as strong winds and warm temperatures again surface along the southeastern portions of the valley (Fig. 2.5 and Fig. 2.6d).
+A second northward CAP displacement is initiated at 0300 UTC as strong winds and warm temperatures again surface along the southeastern portions of the valley (Fig. 2.3d).
 The southerly flow is particularly strong and warm along the lee slopes of the Traverse Mountains.
-The edge of the CAP then moves progressively northward through the valley, reaching its northernmost excursion at

-~0600 UTC (Fig. 2.7 a,b,c).
-At that time high temperatures (~10° C) and strong southerly winds (7-10 m s-1) are reported throughout the southern 2/3 of the valley, while light winds and temperatures around 0° C persist within the displaced CAP.
-The temperature gradient across the leading edge of the CAP is ~10° C over 2 km.
+The edge of the CAP then moves progressively northward through the valley, reaching its northernmost excursion at 0600 UTC (Fig. 2.4 a,b,c).
+High temperatures (10° C) and strong southerly winds (7-10 m s-1) are reported at that time throughout the southern two-thirds of the valley, while light winds and temperatures around 0° C persist within the displaced CAP.
+Adjacent temperature observations indicate that the temperature gradient across the leading edge of the CAP is as much as 7-10° C over 2 km in some places.
 The pronounced tendency for the displacement of the CAP to be enhanced over the western portion of the SLV arises in part from its higher elevation as well as the unimpeded flow towards the Great Salt Lake on that side of the Valley.